Stocks drop, yen rises as Trump proposes more China tariffs

 TOKYO (Reuters) - U.S. stock futures slid and the yen rose against the dollar on Friday after U.S. President Donald Trump proposed additional tariffs on China, aggravating trade tensions and smothering a revival in broader investor risk appetite.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS lost 0.25 percent.
+MSCI’s broadest index of Asia-Pacific shares outside Japan lost 0.25 percent.
 The index has spent the week swinging wildly in and out of negative territory amid the back-and-forth of the U.S.-China trade dispute.

-The S&P 500 E-mini futures were down 1.2 percent ESc1, pointing to a lower start for Wall Street later in the session.
+The S&P 500 E-mini futures were down 1.2 percent , pointing to a lower start for Wall Street later in the session.

-The Dow .DJI and the S&P 500 .SPX posted gains for a third day in a row on Thursday, the longest stretch of gains in about a month, as investor fears of an escalating trade conflict between the United States and China abated, turning the focus to upcoming earnings.
+The Dow and the S&P 500 posted gains for a third day in a row on Thursday, the longest stretch of gains in about a month, as investor fears of an escalating trade conflict between the United States and China abated, turning the focus to upcoming earnings.

 Trade tensions, however, returned to the fore after Trump said late on Thursday that he had instructed U.S. trade officials to consider $100 billion in additional tariffs on China, fuelling the trade dispute between the world’s two economic superpowers.